tymOx64/Interactive-Typechecker/README.md

 #### Mouse and Keyboard Input on the Typechecking Page

-Here a description for some input functions is given which is not covered by the application manual yet.
+Here a description for some input functions is given which is not covered by the manual in the application yet.
 The keyboard input only works when the website's focus is *not* onto a text input field.

 Function | Mouse | Keyboard
 --- | --- | ---